abaquiran/hello-world/README.md

 # hello-world
-I major in business Administration and minonr on Computer Science.
+I major in Business Administration and minor in Computer Science.